Effective and Scalable Programs to Facilitate Labor Market Transitions for Women in Technology: Effectiveness of Dare IT Programs

+Table \ref{ate_main} presents estimated average treatment effects using two approaches: difference-in-means estimation (columns 1--3 and 5--7) and Cox proportional hazard models (columns 4 and 8).
+We report effects on three outcomes: any new job, new technology job, and new non-technology job.
+Appendix \ref{appendix_prop_hazard} verifies the proportional hazards assumption; Appendix \ref{KM_curves} presents Kaplan-Meier survival curves confirming the timing patterns visible in Figure \ref{fig:outcomes_over_time}; Appendix \ref{ate_surv} estimates treatment effects using causal survival forests, the method employed in the counterfactual policy analysis of Section \ref{section_offpolicy}; Appendix \ref{app:stratified} reweighs the estimates for \emph{Challenges} by stratum used for randomization.

+Both programs generate substantial and statistically significant increases in technology employment. \emph{Mentoring} raises the probability of technology employment by 15.3 percentage points (SE 5.7), representing a 34\% increase relative to the control group mean of 45.6\%. \emph{Challenges} produces an 11.3 percentage point effect (SE 4.8), a 42\% increase relative to the control mean of 26.6\%.
+Cox proportional hazard estimates, which exploit the full monthly panel structure, yield nearly identical results: 14.5 percentage points for \emph{Mentoring} and 11.2 percentage points for \emph{Challenges}.

+\paragraph{Job Search Selectivity.} Estimates in Column 3 of Table \ref{ate_main} suggest that \emph{Mentoring} operates partly through increased job search selectivity.
+While \emph{Mentoring} increases overall employment by only 7.8 percentage points (SE 5.7), statistically insignificant, it increases technology employment by 15.3 percentage points and decreases non-technology employment by 7.6 percentage points (SE 3.1).
+This implies that approximately half of \emph{Mentoring}'s impact reflects participants becoming more selective, holding out for technology positions rather than accepting readily available employment in other sectors.
+In contrast, \emph{Challenges} shows no significant effect on non-technology employment (-4.1pp, SE 4.2), consistent with this program operating through skill signaling rather than changing search behavior or persistence.
+The differential patterns support distinct mechanisms: \emph{Mentoring} increases both participants' capability to access technology jobs (through networks and tacit knowledge) and their willingness to persist in pursuing them (for example, through confidence-building), while \emph{Challenges} primarily improves application success conditional on applying.

 In Appendix \ref{survey}, we show the results based on the outcomes survey.
-We find that the survey respondents in both treatment groups report higher number of job offers and higher salaries than the control group.
-For both outcomes, the differences between treatment and control are greater for the mentoring experiment.
+Response rates were modest, which is why we rely on LinkedIn data for our primary analysis.
+Among respondents, both treatment groups report a higher number of job offers and higher salaries than the control group.
+The differences between treatment and control are greater in the case of \emph{Mentoring} than \emph{Challenges}.